saritha28/Build-a-Calculator-with-Python/README.md

-# Simple Calculator with Python and Tkinter
+# Build a Calculator with Python and Tkinter

 This project is a simple calculator application built using Python and Tkinter.
 It provides a graphical user interface (GUI) for basic arithmetic calculations.